hemelb-codes/hemelb/doc/user/geometry-tool.md

 ## Conda install

 VMTK is hard to build yourself but is easily installed via Conda, so we present this process here.
-On some Ubuntu machines, the VMTK package from Conda is also broken, so please see the next section.

-VMTK requires VTK 8 (unfortunately it does not yet work with VTK 9, required by the main HemeLB application...).

 ### Virtual enviroment setup

 We *strongly* recommend that you install into an isolated virtual environment.

 Create the environment for the tool and specify required packages.
+They live in the `conda-forge` "channel".
 The dependencies are recorded in the `conda-environment.yml` file.

 ```